mikependon/RepoDB.NET/_posts/2020-04-06-what-will-make-you-choose-repodb-over-dapper.md

 Performance:

-- RepoDb is the fastest ORM when fetching set-records.
+- RepoDB is the fastest ORM when fetching set-records.
 Both raw-SQL and fluent calls.
-- Dapper and RepoDb speed is identical when fetching single-record.
+- Dapper and RepoDB speed is identical when fetching single-record.
-- Dapper is faster than RepoDb's fluent calls when fetching single-record.
+- Dapper is faster than RepoDB's fluent calls when fetching single-record.

 Efficiency:

-- RepoDb is the most-efficient ORM when fetching set-records.
+- RepoDB is the most-efficient ORM when fetching set-records.
 Both raw-SQL and fluent calls.
-- Dapper is must more efficient than RepoDb when fetching single-record.
+- Dapper is must more efficient than RepoDB when fetching single-record.

 **NetFramework:**

-RepoDb is the fastest and the most-efficient ORM for fetching both single and set records.
+RepoDB is the fastest and the most-efficient ORM for fetching both single and set records.
 The official results can been found [here](https://github.com/FransBouma/RawDataAccessBencher/blob/master/Results/20190520_netfx.txt).

 #### Quality